carlbordum/datatyping/README.md

 # datatyping
-Datatyping lets you define a datastructure of types and then verify that your data is well-formed!
+datatyping lets you define a data structure of types and then verify that your data is well-formed!

 ``` python